 The Working Holiday Visa is meant for young people something like 18-30 years old at the time of application.

-However, those that have a valid Working Holiday Visa for another Schengen country (eg Germany, France, etc) should be able to travel to Spain during the time the visa remains valid.
+Also, those that have a valid Working Holiday Visa for another Schengen country (eg Germany, France, etc) might be able to travel to Spain during the time the visa remains valid.